DON'T THROW OUT THOSE TEA LEAVES!

 IF YOU’RE A COMPOST NOVICE…

 Once your compost pile is full, you can start another one and let the first one decompose.
 It may take 6 months to a year for your compost pile to mature, but when it is ready it is pretty magnificent.
-You reward is a rich black soil that can be used as a natural fertilizer on your plants and around the garden.
+You reward is a rich black soil, aka black gold, that can be used as a natural fertilizer on your plants and around the garden.

-One last thing – we try to be as eco-friendly as possible, so all of the liners and seal stickers in our tea tins are actually backyard compostable.
-They do look like plastic but they are made of plant cellulose and break down pretty quickly.
+At Thistle & Sprig Tea Co., we try to be as eco-friendly as possible, so all of the liners in our tea tins are actually backyard compostable.
+They look like plastic but are made of plant cellulose and break down quickly.
 So throw those liners in the compost when you’re done with them!